 The use of object-oriented techniques can complicate instead of simplifying a project unless it is well-engineered.

 #3) Programming Errors

 Programmers, like anyone else, can make programming mistakes.
 Not all developers are domain experts.
 Inexperienced programmers or programmers without proper domain knowledge can introduce simple mistakes while coding.

-Lack of simple coding practices, unit testing, debugging is some of the common reasons most issues get introduced at a development stage.
+Lack of simple coding practices, unit testing, debugging are some of the common reasons why these issues get introduced at the development stage.